DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 * **'DefaultTarget'** \- This defines the element of the **'Targets'** list to use by default
 * **'DefaultOptions'** \- This defines the defualt settings of options in the Module.

-There are many other attributes that can be used, if you want to see an alternative walkthrough of this you can reference [this](https://www.offensive-security.com/metasploit-unleashed/creating-auxiliary-module/)
+There are many other attributes that can be used.
+If you want to see an alternative walkthrough of this you can reference [this](https://www.offensive-security.com/metasploit-unleashed/creating-auxiliary-module/)

 What we get from filling out that information in the **super(update_info(info, ...)** is the following.